r8vnhill/keen/DevDocs/CHATGPT_RULES.md

 ### 8. Author and version

 When documenting a class, object or interface, you should always include the @author, @since and @version tags.

+Never include example in classes that end with "Test"